 - long-term preservation policy

-- whether there are any fees associated with deposit
+- whether there are any fees associated with deposit or curation services

 Intellectual property issues related to research data are complex.
 Ownership of data may rest with the researcher, the institution, or the funder, depending on the nature of the researcher’s appointment, grant contract conditions, and whether there are patent implications.
 Consult the Intellectual Property section of the Data Management Planning guide, under “Section 5.
 Policies for public access, data sharing, and reuse” for more help explaining circumstances that prevent data sharing in a data management plan.
 You can also consult Cornell services related to intellectual property and copyright for a list of services related to copyright, technology transfer, university policies and more.